Mule (software): Management tools

 Mule has an integration engine, but the community edition lacks support for Advanced Management interfaces.
 MuleSoft offers an Enterprise Edition of Mule that provides a management console, a Service registry, and higher availability.

 Cloudhub

-Cloudhub is Mulesoft's Cloud-based integration platform for integration to connect apps, data, and devices with integration connectors (like one to Twitter, etc.) platform as a service (iPaaS).
+Cloudhub is Mulesoft's Cloud-based integration platform as a service (iPaaS) designed to connect apps, data, and devices with integration connectors (like one to Twitter, etc.).

 Mule ESB and messaging

 AMQP support

 AMQP (Advanced Message Queuing Protocol) support is based on the RabbitMQ Java Client and supports AMQP up to 0.9.1.

 JMS support

-JMS (Java Message Service) is a Message-oriented middleware API provided by Oracle for communication between different components of an application.
+Jakarta Messaging is a Message-oriented middleware API provided by Oracle for communication between different components of an application.
 This provides reliable, loosely coupled, and asynchronous message-based communication, supporting two models: point-to-point (queues) and publish-subscribe (topics).
 Mule supports all functionality of JMS specification versions 1.0.2b and 1.1, and provides an endpoint for the same.